-I'm a Candian Student developer with a special interest in backend development, programming languages, functional programming, compilers, reactive programming and systems architecture.
-Currently studying Computer Science at the University of Waterloo and working as a Developer Intern at Jane Street in NYC.
-When not studying or working I develop side projects and enjoy cooking and politics.
-Currently seeking a 4 month internship beginning in Sept 2018
+I'm a Canadian software developer with a special interest in backend development, programming languages, functional programming, compilers, reactive programming and systems architecture.
+University of Waterloo, BCS, Honours Computer Science, Co-operative Programe, Class of 2019.
+Will be starting full-time work at Jane Street in NYC this August.
+When not working I occasionally develop side projects and enjoy cooking, economics and politics.

 See it here